USDC Price Data

 USDC price history

-As long as USDC continues to be fully backed by the US dollar, this dynamic will continue into the future.
+As long as USDC is fully backed by the US dollar, this dynamic will continue.

 How does USDC work?